 In its order, FERC accepted AMP's proposed Formula Rate, subject to condition.
 FERC found that AMP had demonstrated that the cash-flow based formula is more appropriate for its circumstances, allowing it to closely match expected revenue with the time of debt service requirements, than the non-levelized approach, which may not ensure it receives the revenue it needs each month to service its debt.
 FERC also found just and reasonable: (1) AMP's margin requirement; and (2) AMP's proposal that its Formula Rate apply to transmission facilities that are acquired in yet-to-be determined PJM transmission zones with implementation at some point the future.
-However, FERC found that AMP's Formula Rate did not allow for use in a PJM transmission zone using a noncalendar based rate year, which was contrary to AMP's stated intent to provide flexibility for use of Formula Rate in zones with different rate years.
-FERC thus directed AMP to revise on compliance its Formula Rate to enable AMP to use it in PJM transmission zones that require different rate years, as opposed to only in zones whose rate year is based on the calendar year.
+However, FERC found that AMP's Formula Rate did not allow for use in a PJM transmission zone using a non-calendar based rate year, which was contrary to AMP's stated intent to provide flexibility for use of Formula Rate to enable AMP to use it in PJM transmission zones that require different rate years, as opposed to only in zones whose rate year is based on the calendar year.